The Secret World of Songs

 Palya has been singing for as long as she can remember.
 Born in Hungary in 1976, she joined her first band, Zurgo, at the age of 16.
 During University she studied the ancient and modern songs of Transylvania and Hungary.
 She launched a solo career in 2003, and formed her own quintet in 2005.

 At the time I wrote this interview, Palya was singing in Mexico and continues to tour the world.
 She has performed at the Royal Albert Hall in London, Carnegie Hall in New York City and the Kennedy Center in Washington, D.C..
-Her latest album, Adieu les complexes won Hungary’s best world music record in 2008.
+Her album, Adieu les complexes won Hungary’s best world music record.

 Fame does not seem to have hardened Palya.
 In fact, last year Palya served as Ambassador of Equal Opportunity in Hungary, touring children’s homes, institutions for the disabled, youth custody centers and gypsy communities on what she called the Dream Tour (which she plans to repeat).
 In a recent article for Marie Claire, Palya describes her approach, using music to communicate and connect: